Find the best 5-year fixed mortgage rate in Ontario

 An interesting feature of the 5-year fixed mortgage rate is that all borrowers must meet its standards of approval even if they choose a mortgage with a lower interest rate and shorter term.
 This benchmark is applied not only to reduce risk for the lender, but to give the borrower some breathing room.

-The advantage of fixed rate mortgages is that you know exactly how much your mortgage payments will be regardless of whether rates rise or fall.
+You can think of the difference, or spread, between variable mortgage rates and fixed rates as the price of insurance that mortgage costs will not increase in the next five years, more or less.
+The advantage of fixed-rate mortgages is that you know exactly how much your mortgage payments will be regardless of whether rates rise or fall.
 You can, essentially, set it and forget it.
-This eases the budgeting anxiety that may follow a variable rate mortgage.
+This eases the budgeting anxiety that may follow a variable-rate mortgage.

 When interest rates are low, and the spread between shorter-term rates and the 5-year fixed mortgage rates is less significant, it is typically recommended that you lock in the 5-year rate.
 The longer term offers stability and, because rates are historically low, the chances of rates decreasing further with a variable rate are greatly reduced.